By RIZ HATTON, ELAINE MALLON & SHELDON KRAUSE

 Editors note: A write-through of this story was moved Jan.
-14, 2022 to improve context of quotes and include comments from the Oakland County Sheriff’s Department.
+14, 2022 to improve context of quotes and include comments from the Oakland County Sheriff’s Office.

 ROYAL OAK – Michigan’s top five safest small cities are all in Oakland County, according to a recent national study.

 The report by WalletHub, a personal finance company, analyzed more than 1,300 U.S. small cities with populations between 25,000 and 100,000.
 Michigan accounted for 39 of those cites.

 The company evaluated economic health, education and health, affordability, quality of life and safety to come up with an overall ranking.
 Safety was calculated by factoring in the violent-crime rate, property-crime rate and motor vehicle crash deaths per capita.

 The study found that the five safest Michigan small cities were Rochester Hills, Royal Oak, Novi, Farmington Hills and Troy.
 The least safe were Kalamazoo, Saginaw, Jackson, Pontiac and Battle Creek.

 Royal Oak, which ranked as the second- safest small city, has nearly 60,000 residents.

 “We have a community that’s very pro-police and insists on public safety,” said Lt.
 Al Carter of the Royal Oak Police Department.

 “We know what to look for.
 We know what crimes are occurring,” Carter added.
 The department’s millage renewal received nearly 80% support from voters in November’s election.